 Subject teachers are responsible for all of the students that they teach.
-For those students identified with additional needs, teaching assistant support may be provided in some lessons.
-Faculty and subject teaching assistants are also available in some subject areas to support students.
+For those students identified with additional needs, Teaching Assistant support may be provided in some lessons.
+Faculty and subject Teaching Assistants are also available in some subject areas to support students.

-Students who require specific interventions for literacy are withdrawn from mainstream lessons as appropriate, ensuring we do not impact on the broad curriculum.
+Students who require specific interventions for literacy follow a personalised learning plan, ensuring we do not impact on the broad curriculum.
 Interventions are specific to need and time related with clear targets.
 Progress is tracked by relevant staff and successes are shared and celebrated with parents and carers.